Core SDK options

 TypeScript v1 TypeScript v2 Java v1 Java v2 Python v1 Python v2 C# Go PHP ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅ ✅

-is the URL for your API.
-If this is not set, the SDK defaults to using first value that is found in the servers
+The baseUrl is the URL for your API.
+If this is not set, the SDK defaults to using first value that is found in the servers object of your API spec.

 Java SDK group Id

-is also used as the group Id, unless you set the groupId
+For Java SDKs, the baseUrl is also used as the group Id, unless you set the groupId language customization option.
+For example if you have:

 {